Why are there so many flying ants in the UK? Plus how to get rid of them

 Flying ants always seem to appear on the same day in the UK - a phenomenon known as Flying Ant Day.
-Though not dangerous, the sudden appearance of so many ants can be annoying.

-It's that time of year again where flying ants are causing disruption in our homes and gardens, leaving most people wondering where they've come from, how they can get rid of ants (opens in new tab) and, if they're unlucky enough, how to treat the insect's bite (opens in new tab).
+It's that time of year again where flying ants are causing disruption in our homes and gardens, leaving most people wondering where they've come from, how they can get rid of ants and, if they're unlucky enough, how to treat the insect's bite.

-Though the actual date changes each year, the sudden appearance of the critters usually occurs in July, at the start of summer (opens in new tab).
+Though the actual date changes each year, the sudden appearance of the critters usually occurs in July, at the start of summer.
 Here's everything you need to know about why there are so many flying ants and how you can get rid of them.

-Flying Ant Day 2022
+When is Flying Ant Day in 2023?

 However, The Society of Biology found in a study that the idea of a single Flying Ant Day is actually a misconception.
 Instead, flying ants appear over a 'season', though there are peaks in their appearances.

-How long do flying ants stay around?
+How long do flying ants last?

 Flying ants usually emerge over several weeks.
 Although it's referred to as a day, it takes much longer for all the ants to sprout wings and emerge, and for the mating ritual to be completed.